Snowywasbanned/rafmod/README.md

 # rafmod (sigsegv-mvm)
-a stupid lil fork i made to make fixes for this due to raf being well lazy or some sort gigantic, obese SourceMod extension library of sigsegv's and rafradek's TF2/Source mods (mostly MvM related) For other Source games, only optimize-only package is provided
+a stupid lil fork i made to make fixes for this due to raf being well lazy or some sort (please dont murder me) gigantic, obese SourceMod extension library of sigsegv's and rafradek's TF2/Source mods (mostly MvM related) For other Source games, only optimize-only package is provided